 Chinook The Muckleshoot Indian Tribe and Puyallup Tribe of Indians may propose spring Chinook fishery to begin in May 2022.
 Opening of these fisheries would be dependent on the Co-managers' submission of a suppliemental White River spring Chinook fishery plan for the spring Chinook management period, for NMFS' review and concurrence.
 The plan would detail the following: the forecasted White River spring Chinook MU run size for 2022; the management objectives that would be in place for that run-year; an estimate of allowable impacts and those estimated to be taken during the spring Chinook management period; plans for monitoring this period, and a description of how this fishery would operate within any limits in place for other ESA-listed species incidentally encountered during this fishery.
-The parameters of this fishery would be subject to modification by the co-managers on submission to NMFS of a revised plan, independently or as part of the 2022-2023 LOAF.
-Spring Chinook Ceremonial and Subsistence Summer - Fall Commercial fishery Wk 33 (wb 8/8) and Wk 34 (wb 8/15) fishing pattern: 6 hours.
-Coho Coho Commercial fishery Wk 37 (wb 9/5) - Wk 42 (wb 10/10) fishing pattern: 1,2,2,2,2,2,2.
+The parameters of this fishery would be subject to modification by the co-managers on submission to NMFS of a revised plan, independently or as part of the 2022- revised plan, independently or as part of the 2022- Spring Chinook Ceremonial and Subsistence Summer - Fall Commercial fishery Wk 33 (wb 8/8) and Wk 34 (wb 8/15) fishing pattern: 6 hours.
+Coho Commercial f pattern: 1,2,2 ishery Wk 37 (wb 9/5) - Wk 42 (wb 10/10) fishing ,2,2,2,2.
 Chum Test fishery Wk 43 (wb 10/17) - Wk 46 (wb 11/7) 1 day/wk, drift net only.
-Winter Chum Commercial fishery Wk 46 (wb 11/7) - Wk 53 (wb 12/26) 1 to 3 days a week.
-Opening may be postponed to week 47 depending on In Season Information to protect fall chum.
-Chum Winter Chum
+Winter Chum days a week. ishery Wk 46 (wb 11/7) - Wk 53 (wb 12/26) 1 to 3 Opening may be postponed to week 47 depending Information to protect fall chum.